knat/XData/Docs/TutorialEBiz.md

 }
 ```

-So far, we can create, modify, validate(typically in debug version) and save the data.
+So far, we can create, modify, validate(typically in debug version) and save the objects.

 Schema is the specification/contract of your data.
 You should publish the schema within your SDK, so your clients can generate their code(C#, Java, C++, etc) from your schema.

 In `Client`, EBiz.xds is included, the code is generated in C# namespace `Client.Common`, `Client.EBiz` and `Client.WebApi`.
-Use the generated static method `TryLoadAndValidate` in every global element to load and validate the data:
+Use the generated static method `TryLoadAndValidate` in every global element class to load and validate the data:

 ```C#
 static class Program {